Get Ready For Fall Sports

 Broad Jump SMART Medicine Ball Burpees with a Zig Zag Return

 Start in a wide squat position and hold a SMART Medicine Ball in your hands at hip position.
 Jump forward as far as you can while raising the medicine ball in the air.
 Next, put the medicine ball on the ground and hop your legs back into plank position, while holding yourself steady on the ball.
-Jump forward and return to standing position.
-Then, zig zag backwards until you reach start position, touching the medicine ball to the hip of the grounded leg, and alternating as you go.
+Jump forward and return to a standing position.
+Then, zig zag backwards until you reach starting position, touching the medicine ball to the hip of the grounded leg, and alternating as you go.

 Skaters with Pendulum SMART Medicine Ball Side Swings

-Start in standing position, feet under hips, holding the SMART Medicine Ball in front of you.
+Start in a standing position, feet under hips, holding the SMART Medicine Ball in front of you.
 Leap onto one foot and swing the medicine ball in the same direction as the leap.
 Leap to the other foot, with the medicine ball following, allowing the ball swing to mimic a pendulum.